Our email: [email protected].

 Encountering the Shadow in Buddhist America by Katy Butler on sexual abuse in the San Francisco Zen Center

-Clergy Sexual Misconduct and the Misuse of Power A 10-page summary of research on clergy abuse of power, with a special focus on Buddhist teachers.
+Clergy Sexual Misconduct and the Misuse of Power A 10-page summary of research on clergy abuse of power, with a special focus on Buddhist teachers, from An Olive Branch.

-How Sexual Misconduct Shatters Spiritual Communities: Lessons for Buddhists An article about how An Olive Branch works with communities.
+How Sexual Misconduct Shatters Spiritual Communities: Lessons for Buddhists from An Olive Branch.
 “Once followers split into factions, conflict at the organization level typically erupts and the sangha becomes paralyzed.”

 Resource list from Faith Trust Institute:

 Sample Professional Codes

 Ethics Policy A more typical example of an ethics policy at a Zen community.
 “The responsibility for maintaining appropriate and clear boundaries always rests with the teacher.”